jrodulfo/TodoList/readme.md

 ## Setup

-The app requires a DB to be functional, edit the file `.env` to setup the DB connection settings The app has DB migration scripts, once the DB has been created and the connection has been configured you can create the DB structure using laravel's migrate functionality (`php artisan migrate`).
+The app requires a DB to be functional, edit the file `.env` to setup the DB connection settings.
+The app has DB migration scripts, once the DB has been created and the connection has been configured you can create the DB structure using laravel's migrate functionality `php artisan migrate`.

 The app can be tested locally using laravel server: `php artisan serve`